 - Are they making enough money?
 Most freelancers expect to make more money in 2013 than they did in 2012.

-Clearly freelancing can bring many rewards, but can also be a source of anxiety, especially if security and predicability are important to your happiness.
+Clearly, freelancing can bring many rewards, but can also be a source of anxiety, especially if security and predictability are important to your happiness.
 You may not know what you will be doing from month to month or exactly what your income will be.
-But if you are willing to risk some uncertainty to gain the ability to pursue your goals both inside and outside of work—whether they be family, education, service to your community or something else—your personal satisfaction can overcome short term worry.
+But if you are willing to risk some uncertainty to gain the ability to pursue your goals both inside and outside of work—whether they be family, education, service to your community, or something else—your personal satisfaction can overcome short-term worry.